Are you thinking about breeding or having a litter after your female?

 My own goal and hope is to go plus-minus-zero financially with my breeding.

-Pregnancy, childbirth, kitten time
+Pregnancy, delivery, kitten period

 Sell the kittens

-Expect a lot of paper jobs.
+Expect a lot of paperwork.

 There is a lot to think about.
 But at the same time it is very rewarding!

-It is a very fun and social hobby with all the new contacts with other exhibitors, other breeders and kitten buyers.
+It is a very fun and social hobby with all new contacts with other exhibitors, other breeders and kitten buyers.
 And everyone else who is interested in your cats!